AlibabaCloudDocs/cms/intl.en-US/API Reference/Site monitoring/CreateSiteMonitor.md

 |The password used to authenticate the HTTP request. |
 |time\_out

-|int
+|Integer

 |The timeout period.
 Unit: milliseconds.
 Default value: 5. |
 |max\_redirect

-|int
+|Integer

 |The maximum number of redirections.
-The default value is 5 for a detection point provided by Alibaba Cloud and 2 for a detection point provided by an Internet service provider \(ISP\).
+The default value is 5 for a detection point that is running on an Elastic Compute Service \(ECS\) instance and 2 for a detection point that is provided by a carrier.

 To disable redirections, set the value to 0.

 Valid values: 0 to 50. |

 -   PING